Trump vs. McConnell: Latest round between GOP heavyweights has the highest stakes yet

 The Russian threat to Ukraine has Washington on edge.
 No one wants the heightened tensions in Eastern Europe to escalate into war.
 But there's at least one prominent Republican in the Capitol not complaining that the media spotlight has shifted overseas.

-Last week, Mitch McConnell, the six-term Republican senator from Kentucky who has been his party's leader in the Senate for the past 15 years, found himself locked in a high-profile confrontation with the former president who insists he is still the party's leader.
+Last week, Mitch McConnell, the seven-term Republican senator from Kentucky who has been his party's leader in the Senate for the past 15 years, found himself locked in a high-profile confrontation with the former president, who insists he is still the party's leader.

 It was not the first round of this long-running bout, but it was perhaps the most clarifying and the most consequential for the elections this fall and in 2024.